credativ/plutono/docs/sources/getting-started/getting-started-influxdb.md

 +++
-title = "With Grafana and InfluxDB" description = "Guide for getting started with Grafana and InfluxDB" keywords = ["grafana", "intro", "guide", "started"] weight = 250
+title = "With Plutono and InfluxDB" description = "Guide for getting started with Plutono and InfluxDB" keywords = ["plutono", "intro", "guide", "started"] weight = 250
 +++

-# Getting started with Grafana and InfluxDB
+# Getting started with Plutono and InfluxDB

 {{< docs/shared "influxdb/intro.md" >}}